 In this blog we are going to cover the best practices which you should follow while creating a dashboard using dashboard designer of Helical Insight so that by default it looks professional and aesthetically appealing:

 - On right-click on any component on the dashboard, a user gets option to change the header, background, alignment of the component as well as give border and shadow as required.
 You can also add your own CSS/JS to the component.
+Add images to the dashboard to add variety.
+Make judicious use of header, border, shadow etc to make good looking dashboard.

 - Alignment: A properly aligned dashboard looks well organized and less cluttered, even if there are a lot of reports/components on the dashboards.